BKochUA/CS201_Portfolio/README.md

 if you want to test the project, I would suggest the search screen, it works pretty well.
 You can type the beginning of a product name, results will show up, and you can use the arrow keys and enter to select an item and view it's details.

-as for borrowed code, I've marked in my comments where I have borrowed from.
+as for borrowed code, I've marked in my comments where I have borrowed from. download the dataset here: https://ualearn.blackboard.com/bbcswebdav/pid-4162780-dt-content-rid-37873091_1/xid-37873091_1 place it int the same folder as the makefile, main.c, and functions.h